Project introduction

 This growth has led to high traffic volumes sooner than expected and this is leading to delays and safety concerns.
 SH1 approaching Woodend carries around 21,000 vehicles per day, and this is expected to grow to around 28,000 by 2048.
 During busy times it can take up to 20 minutes to travel through Woodend, and it’s difficult for people to access the shops, drop off and pick up children from Woodend Primary School and to turn into and out of side streets.
 It’s also difficult for people and children crossing between Ravenswood and Pegasus at the Pegasus roundabout.

-The SH1 Belfast to Pegasus Motorway and Woodend Bypass includes a 10km extension on SH1 north of Christchurch from the SH1/SH71 Lineside Road interchange to just north of the Pegasus roundabout.
-It includes a 6km bypass of Woodend.
+The SH1 Belfast to Pegasus Motorway and Woodend Bypass project spans approximately 11kms.
+It involves upgrading SH1 to four lanes north of Christchurch, from the SH1/SH71 Lineside Road interchange to the Williams Street interchange at Pineacres.
+The project also includes a 6km bypass around Woodend, which will connect back to SH1 north of the current Pegasus roundabout.

 Recognising the significant growth in the Pegasus, Ravenswood and Woodend communities since the original scheme design was developed, a motorway overpass with signalised on and off ramps will be included in the design where the Pegasus roundabout is now.